pyrrhigan/1-in-8-Research/Annobibs.md

 ### 2025 DEC05: [TAS, BETTS, HOLST San Diego Union-Tribune Opinion](https://www.sandiegouniontribune.com/2025/12/05/opinion-ucsd-report-a-reflection-of-californias-k-12-education-crisis/)
 The San Diego Union-Tribune is the region's main media outlet, running a number of local papers including the La Jolla Light in addition to the homebase paper.

-	Written by three out of the thirteen people whose names are on the SAWG Admissions report (not the Math Prep report.)
+	Written by three out of the thirteen people whose names are on the SAWG Admissions report (None are listed as contributing to the SAWG Math Prep report.)

 ### 2026 JAN12: [PAULUS Goldwater Institute Article](https://www.goldwaterinstitute.org/ucsds-math-meltdown-the-cost-of-prioritizing-identity-politics-over-the-basics/)
 The Goldwater Institute is